Government of Denver: History

 Denver was founded in 1858 and incorporated in 1861.
 The city was chosen as the permanent state capital of Colorado by a special election in 1881.

 The historic Denver City and County Building was built to house city and county administration before 1920.

 In hosting the 1908 Democratic National Convention, Denver gained a spotlight in what was at the time an east coast-dominated national politics.
 Industrialists now moving west with innovation and big business were witness to Denver's political value, and more importantly, venue.
 Conquering the west is considered to be no easy challenge politically, and still an important asset.
 In the later part of the 20th century, winning the west was seen as crucial to a win abroad, making Denver the "center stage" in the political arena.

 During the 1960s and 1970s, Denver was one of the epicenters of the Chicano Movement.
 The boxer-turned-activist Rodolfo "Corky" Gonzales formed an organization called the Crusade for Justice, which battled police brutality, fought for bilingual education, and, most notably, hosted the First National Chicano Youth Liberation Conference in March 1969.

 Denver hosted the 2008 Democratic National Convention, which coincided with the centennial of the city's 1908 hosting of the convention.
 The 2008 Libertarian National Convention was also hosted in Denver, which is also the site of the original Libertarian Party Convention, which was held in 1972.
-It also hosted the G7 summit between June 20 and June 22 in 1997.
+It also hosted the G7 summit between June 20 and June 22, 1997.

-On October 31, 2011 it was announced that The University of Denver in Denver was selected as the host of the first of three 2012 presidential debates to be held on October 3, 2012.
+On October 31, 2011, it was announced that The University of Denver in Denver was selected as the host of the first of three 2012 presidential debates to be held on October 3, 2012.